nicholaswmin/automap/README.md

 There are some possible workarounds:

 - Don't use a `List`.
 Keep the list as an `Array`.
-This means it won't be decomposed and in some cases it might be an acceptable tradeoff.
+This means it won't be decomposed and in some cases it might be an acceptable tradeoff, if your nested lists simply contain a minimal amount of items.
+  If those are your only lists, well - then why are you reading this?
+  You don't need this package.

 - Use a `LazyList`.
 They won't have an impact on the initial fetching but they will eventually exhibit the same behaviour when you call `list.load()`